 2. Road trips and the rise of RV travel

-As more people will be exploring closer to home, more of them will opt for road tripping in their own cars as opposed train travel.
+As more people will be exploring closer to home, more of them will opt for road tripping in their cars as opposed train travel.
 As car travel offers more flexibility and exploration options, more people will opt for longer road trips further afield.
 Spending extended periods of time on the road is better when you have more room and comfort.
 That’s where RVs and van life living become very attractive to many.

 With road trips becoming all the rage, there are many options for those opting for this type of travel.
 According to a report by RVshare, the world’s first and largest peer-to-peer RV rental marketplace, RVs became a preferred way to travel in 2020.
-Despite the pandemic, RV rentals rose during 2020, with 75% of RV owners reporting higher rental income in 2020 than 2019.
+Despite the pandemic, RV rentals rose during 2020, with 75% of RV owners reporting higher rental income in 2020 than in 2019.
 Whether travellers opt for buying their own or renting, RV travel is here to stay.

 3. Wellness travel

 As far as travel trends go, wellness travel is not a big surprise.
 With many people cooped up in their homes for months, we saw increased stress levels and diminished mental health.
 Travellers will be looking for more opportunities that offer stress relief and focus on wellbeing.

 While the pandemic has done a lot of damage, there is no denying its effect on our overall health.
 We are likely to see its long-term impact for years to come.
 While many people focused on maintaining physical health while in lockdown, they will be looking at wellness travel to heal their mental health.

 Transformative travel is one of the travel trends gaining steam.
 The Transformational Travel Council refers to it as “intentionally travelling to stretch, learn, and grow into new ways of being and engaging with the world.”
 It’s not just about travelling to places, but instead focusing on connecting with the locals and making a difference in others’ lives as you transform your own.